 =Rs.
 70,530 (approx.)

-As per Axis Bank fixed deposit calculator, Pubali will receive Rs.70, 530 on investment of Rs.
+As per Axis Bank fixed deposit calculator, Pubali will receive Rs.70, 530 on an investment of Rs.
 50,000 on maturity.

 There are several benefits of using Axis Bank FD calculator, such as: